wellingguzman/wellingguzman.com/public/about.md

-My name is Welling Guzmán, I have a degree in Computer Engineer, passionate about the web, building software, performance, open source software and _reinventing the wheel_.
+My name is Welling Guzmán, I have a degree in Computer Engineering, passionate about the web, building software, performance, open source software and _reinventing the wheel_.

-Currently I'm helping build [Directus](https://getdirectus.com), a open-source headless CMS & API for managing databases content.
+Currently I have been helping build [Directus](https://getdirectus.com), a open-source headless CMS & API for managing databases content.

 ![](//wellingguzman.com/images/me.jpg)